JonasVerbickas/python-game/coursework_02/README.md

 - Bullet sprite is made by *Master484* from [OpenGameArt.org](https://opengameart.org/content/bullet-collection-1-m484)

 - In game background (temporary disabled) is made by *Daniel Gregory Benoy* from [OpenGameArt.org](https://opengameart.org/content/weatherd-tarmac-2-freshly-tarred)

+- Grave spirte is made by *AntumDeluge* from [OpenGameArt.org](https://opengameart.org/content/lpc-grave-markers-rework)